 It’s far removed from the beaches and cities of the coast, and on your way north you can visit old mining towns, iconic Uluru, and once you reach Darwin, the tropical rainforests of the Northern Territory, another world away from the deserts of the red center.

 Recommendation: If you are renting a car for this Adelaide to Perth road trip, make sure to check out Rentalcars.com.
-They continuously offer the best rates and their customer service is great as well.
+They search and compare rental prices from all major rental companies in Australia, so you can rest assured that you’re getting the best possible price on your rental car.

 Best Time to Road Trip From Adelaide to Darwin